 The Punjabi ceremony is quite similar to the Gujarathi tradition, and it is called Godhbarai.
 All close relatives are invited during the seventh month for a special Puja.
 The mother-to-be sits on the floor and after the puja, her mother-in-law wraps coconuts and fruits in a red dupatta and puts it on her lap.
-The other women place gifts on her lap too and at the end, a small child is left to play on her lap - as a sign of things to come.
+The other women too place gifts on her lap.
+At the end, a small child is left to play on her lap - as a sign of things to come.

 The Bengali swad (taste or longing) revolves around a lunch, and is held in the ninth month of pregnancy.
 This ritual originated in an age when childbirth was a potentially dangerous process with no certainty of the mother's survival.
 It was a way of ensuring that the pregnant mother had no unfulfilled wish - for food, clothes or jewellery - before she went into labour.
 It was also a way of making sure that she was well fed and strengthened for childbirth.